Apple MacBook Air (2025) 13.6" Apple M4 (10-core CPU) / 16GB RAM / 256GB SSD

 • Both products use flash storage.

-• Both products use a 3 nm semiconductor.
+• Both products are built on a 3 nm semiconductor process.

 • Both products have stereo speakers.

-• Both products have a 12MP front camera.
+• Both products feature a 12MP front camera.

 • Both products support Dolby Atmos.